The copywriting process

 Reviewing— I send you the first draft in Google docs so you can review, comment and markup any changes.
 And I also send you the invoice for the final 50% instalment payment with this first draft.

-I will also send you a second draft and a final draft too.
-That means you get two rounds of changes.
+You get two cracks at revising the copy.
 Sometimes I nail things on the first go, other times it takes a couple of rounds of changes to get an end result we are both happy with.
 If you need a third, fourth, fifth or twentieth draft, these will come at an extra cost to you.

-Finalising the copy— when we agree on a final draft I then hand it over to you in Google docs (or another program if you prefer).
+Finalising the copy— you sign off the final draft I hand it over to you in Google docs (or another program if you prefer).
 If it’s a big project I might arrange for a third-party to proofread the document before handing it over, just to make sure we’ve crossed all our ‘i’s’ and dotted all our ‘t’s’.

 Happy days— we wrap up the project and I'll ask for a testimonial so future clients know what it's like working with me.
 If there are any extra costs I’ll send another invoice and all copyright for the content is passed to you when the final invoice is paid.